 As a result, we may pursue double damages and statutory interest in our MSP Act-related recoveries.
 We seek to recover these amounts under either the recovery model or the Chase to Pay model.
 Federal law also expressly provides MAOs with the right to charge providers for the Billed Amount when accident related liability exists.
 Per the terms of various legal services agreements that MSP Recovery has with the Law Firm, for legal services provided, the Law Firm would receive a percentage of the total Claim recovery which would include double damages and additional penalties.
-Our ability to pursue double damages may be impacted by the RAMP Act as disclosed in Note 13, Commitments and Contingencies, to the consolidated financial statements included elsewhere in this prospectus.
+Our ability to pursue double damages may be impacted by the RAMP Act as disclosed in Note 13, Commitments and Contingencies, in the notes to the financial statements included within the Q1-2024 Quarterly Report, included elsewhere in this prospectus.